What Does ISO Certification Mean for Quality Processes?

 “ISO certified” means that an organization has developed, maintains and continuously improves its business processes.
 This is accomplished by measuring and comparing business performance to appropriate quality standards.
 These ISO quality standards focus on meeting customer expectations and delivering customer satisfaction.
 There are also many ISO standards covering suppliers, products document control and training, along with management processes.
 All of this comes together to provide assurance to customers that ISO certified companies provide products and services in a quality manner.

 A little about ISO Certification and continuous improvement

 ISO certification does not define the actual quality of a product or service.
-ISO standards merely help companies achieve consistent results and continually improve all of their business processes.
+In other words, it is a common misunderstanding to assume that products are ISO certified.
+Companies are ISO Certified, not products.
+ISO standards help companies achieve consistent results and continually improve all of their business processes.
 If a good product is produced most of the time, ISO certification helps a company make sure that they produce a good product all of the time.